-I inherited a crippling schizophrenia from my mother (my grandmother had it too).
+I inherited a crippling fear of people from my mother (my grandmother had it too).
 It causes me (or permits me) to have an underlying distrust of EVERYONE.
 Though it does not always manifest itself as a fear of other people’s motives; that everyone-is-out-to-get-you feeling that can accompany a state of panic.
 Nope.
 Sometimes my lack of trust comes from a weariness that people will have the best of intentions but still hurt me in ways they had never considered; The best of intentions with the worst of outcomes.

 Subsequently, I treat people like shit.
 I am constantly testing my friends’ loyalty, undermining my bosses’ authority, showing absolutely no confidence in my employees’ abilities and questioning my lovers’ fidelity.